franaln/PhotonMetNtuple/README.md

 * PRW MC and ilumicalc files used from cvmfs using PathResolver, still configured via configfile

-* To run over signal samples copy the PRW file from /afs/cern.ch/user/f/falonso/public/SUSY/PMN_data to PhotonMetNtuple/data/
+* Yo may need to copy the data files from /afs/cern.ch/user/f/falonso/public/SUSY/PMN_data to PhotonMetNtuple/data/

 ## Run